webrecorder/browsertrix/frontend/docs/docs/user-guide/deduplication.md

 ## Overview

 Deduplication (or “dedupe”) is the process of preventing duplicate content from being stored during crawling.
-In Browsertrix, deduplication is faciliated through [collections](./collection.md), which allow arbitrary grouping of crawled content as needed.
+In Browsertrix, deduplication is facilitated through [collections](./collection.md), which allow arbitrary grouping of crawled content as needed.

 After deduplication is enabled on a collection, a _deduplication index_ is created for the collection, containing all the unique content hashes for every URL in every archived item in the collection.